 Magnitude 5.0-earthquake rattles Japan

-An earthquake measuring lower 5 on the Japanese seismic intensity scale struck the Kanto region shortly after 10:00 a.m.
-There is no tsunami concern.
+The Japan Meteorological Agency urged people to remain vigilant for earthquakes of similar magnitude for about a week, after an earthquake measuring lower 5 on the Japanese seismic intensity scale struck the Kanto region shortly after 10:00AM on April 1.

 According to the Japan Meteorological Agency, the quake occurred at around 10:06AM with its epicenter in southern Ibaraki Prefecture.

 A quake measuring lower 5 on Japan's seismic intensity scale was observed in the city of Mooka in Tochigi Prefecture.
-Quakes measuring 4 on the country’s seismic intensity scale was recorded across a wide area including Ibaraki, Tochigi, Saitama, Chiba, and Fukushima prefectures.
+Quakes measuring 4 on the country’s seismic intensity scale were recorded across a wide area including Ibaraki, Tochigi, Saitama, Chiba, and Fukushima prefectures.